Richard Davies (doctor): New Zealand

 After 15 years in the Falkland Islands, Davies and his family moved to New Zealand.
 He subsequently remarried to Cindy Kiro, and became a stepfather to Kiro's two sons.

 From 2014, Davies worked as a general practitioner at the Calder Medical Centre, part of the Auckland City Mission, providing care to vulnerable communities including the homeless and people dealing with mental health and addiction issues.
 In 2018, Davies was awarded a Churchill Fellowship, which allowed him to travel to the United Kingdom where he visited and observed general practice clinics for homeless people and other vulnerable groups, to inform the delivery of medical services to those groups in New Zealand.

 On 21 October 2021, Davies' wife, Dame Cindy Kiro, was sworn in as the governor-general of New Zealand.

 On 4 January 2022, Davies was appointed an Officer of the Order of St John.
 In March 2022, he took up the role of patron of St John New Zealand's community health services, and two months later he undertook an induction tour of a number of St John's community activities in the Auckland area.
+On 12 February 2024, Davies was promoted to Commander of the Order of St John.